-Mr. Gil Blutrich, the Company's Chair and President, Mr. Vadim Shub, the Company's Chief Financial Officer, and Mr. Rami Shriki and Mr. Shimshon Marfogel each of whom is a director of the Company, are all fluent in Hebrew.
+All the Company's members of the Board of Directors, except of Mr. Mark Goodman and Mr. Vadim Shub, the Company's Chief Financial Officer, are fluent in Hebrew.

 The Company engaged an Israeli law firm to advise with regard to its initial public offering in Israel and ongoing Israeli legal requirements.
 The Israeli lawyers are fluent in English (as well as in Hebrew) and are familiar with the activities of the Company.
 Such lawyers have advised and continue to advise the officers of the Company with regard to Israeli laws and requirements.
 In addition, the Israeli lawyers have prepared a memorandum describing applicable procedures and requirements under Israeli laws and have met in person with the Company's officers and Canadian counsel for the Company to discuss such matters.